dobedobedo/EmpCorrect_App/README.md

 __Dependency: numpy, scipy, opencv, gdal, matplotlib, PyQt5__

 # Usage:
-Download the build folder and the Windows short cut for quick usage.
-Double click the short cut to execute the application.
+Double click the script to execute the application.
+Otherwise, use _python3_ in command line (or _python_ if you only install python3 in your computer)
 Use mode 1 to zoom with mouse drag (right click to reset view), and mode 0 to draw polygon to specify pixels (right click to finish drawing).
 After drawing the area of interest, input the at-surface reflectance value for those pixels.
 When finish, press "ESC" and it will generate the linear regression graph.